Moodrammer/Image-Classification-Sagemaker/README.md

    -7.10544109  -2.48531008  -1.50545609  -6.91559172   3.5340507
    -7.34921312  -0.98429281  -6.50257587  -2.30569077  -3.86719155
     6.00153255  -2.73402333   0.19892243]]
-lenght of response : 133
+length of response : 133
 ```